-Theses, final projects and independent studies cannot currently be registered for online; please visit the Registrar’s Office for relevant forms.
-Theses/project guidelines are available from the director of each individual program.
+Theses, final projects and independent studies cannot currently be registered for online; please contact the Office of Graduate Studies for relevant forms.
+Theses and research project guidelines are available from the director of each individual program.
 Please visit our Faculty Page for contact information.

-- Completing a thesis/project requires registering for 954 Thesis Part I (1 credit).
+- Completing a thesis or research project requires registering for 954 Thesis Part I (1 credit).
 Those writing a 2-credit thesis should subsequently enroll in 955 Thesis Part II.